Pixeler5diti/localmind/README.md

 # LocalMind
 ## A Local-First Cognitive & LLM Observability Engine for Developers
-LocalMind is a local-first, privacy-respecting personal AI operations center for Linux.
+LocalMind is a local-first, privacy-respecting personal AI operations center for my personal system(fedora).
 It brings together system health monitoring, calendar and email integration, and LLM-powered insights—all in a unified terminal dashboard.note :the disk space was filled purposely for this exp

 ![the dashboard](static/image.png)
 ![](static/image-1.png)